b-dhillon/6protons/README.md

 <img src="./img-ui/ui-3.png" style="width:400px;"/>
 <img src="./img-ui/ui-4.jpg" style="width:400px;"/>

+### Built With:
+- React (JavaScript)
+    - To render and update the DOM based on changes in application state.
+- Redux
+    - To pass data between sibling components and synchronize state across components.
+- Blender
+    - To create 3D assets.
+- Three.JS / React-3-Fiber
+    - To import, render, and animate 3D assets.

 ## Development Environment Set-up:
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment below for notes on how to deploy the project on a live system.

 Instructions:
 1. Download the source code by clicking the green "code" button at the top of this README file and click "Download Zip"